Tilak1778/VR-Controllrd-Gimbal/README.md

+# VR Controlled Gimbal
+In software part this project includes one android application(RPi camera Viewer) and a python file(Raspberry_code.py) for rpi to controll two servos

 # RPi Camera Viewer

-This program plays the raw H.264 video from a Raspberry Pi.
+This app plays the raw H.264 video from a Raspberry Pi.

 # Introduction